zohayb23/pvtr-github-repo-action/README.md

 ### Q: Can I use `GITHUB_TOKEN` instead of a Personal Access Token?

-**A:** Yes, for public repositories, `${{ secrets.GITHUB_TOKEN }}` works and is automatically provided by GitHub Actions.
-However, it has limited permissions and may not have access to all repository data needed for comprehensive assessments.
-For private repositories or more thorough assessments, use a Personal Access Token with appropriate scopes.
+**A:** For the SARIF upload, yes.
+But for running the OSPS plugin against public repositories, the builtin CI token does not have access to make API calls.

 ### Q: Why isn't my SARIF file uploading to the Security tab?